-- Carefully follow the handling, insertion, removal, and wearing instructions in the "Patient Instruction Guide" for the prescribed wearing schedule by the Eve Care Professional. - Always handle lenses carefully and avoid dropping them. - Never use tweezers or other tools to remove lenses from the lens container.
-Slide the lens up the side of the bowl until it is free of the container. - .
-Do not touch the lens with fingernails.
+- Carefully follow the handling, insertion, removal, and wearing. instructions in the "Patient Instruction Guide" for 1-DAY ACUVUE® DEFINE® Contact Lenses contact lens and those prescribed by the Eye Care Professional. - Always handle lenses carefully and avoid dropping them. - Never use tweezers or other tools to remove lenses from the lens container.
+Slide the lens up the side of the bowl until it is free of the container. - Do not touch the lens with fingernails.